earthspay/earths-documentation/en/smart-contracts/smart-assets.md

 # Smart Asset Fees

-The transaction fee is calculated in the same way as for [smart accounts](../smart-contracts/smart-accounts.md): for each time the script is called, [total transaction’s fee](../waves-environment/waves-protocol/transactions-fees.md) increases by 0.004 WAVES.
+The transaction fee is calculated in the same way as for [smart accounts](../smart-contracts/smart-accounts.md): for each time the script is called, [total transaction’s fee](../earths-environment/earths-protocol/transactions-fees.md) increases by 0.004 EARTHS.

 **Examples:**

-* If user will transfer smart assets from scripted account the final fee is 0.009.waves
+* If user will transfer smart assets from scripted account the final fee is 0.009.earths
-* x for a TransferTransaction of a Smart Asset from a Smart Account would be 0.001+0.004+0.004=0.009 WAVES
+* x for a TransferTransaction of a Smart Asset from a Smart Account would be 0.001+0.004+0.004=0.009 EARTHS

 **Note.** If a scripted account transfers a smart asset, then the fee is increased twice \(the fee increases _**+0.004**_ every time the transaction is validated by account’s script or asset’s script\).